Or Adonai: The first cause

 The first main division opens with a thorough criticism of the twenty-five (or twenty-six) Aristotelian propositions ("hakdamot") which Maimonides accepts as axiomatic and out of which he constructs his idea of God.

 In the first section he presents all the demonstrations for these theorems, especially those adduced by Tabrizi; in the second, he shows the inadequacy of many of these ontological and physical propositions, and thus demolishes Maimonides' proofs for his God-concept.
 Crescas, admitting that the existence of a first cause is susceptible of philosophic proof, but only by contingence (he rejects the Aristotelian assumption that an endless chain of causes is unthinkable; i.e., the first cause of all that is must be regarded as existent), holds philosophy to be incompetent to prove God's absolute unity, as does Ghazzali.

 The first cause may be philosophically construed to be simple, for if it were composite another would have to be assumed for the compounding.
 Still, this would not necessitate the positing of God's unity.
 Other deities might with other functions still be in existence, even if our God were thought to be omnipotent.
 Therefore revelation alone is competent to establish God's unity.
 Without the creed of Shema Yisrael ("Hear, O Israel") philosophy fails to be a trusty guide.

 Crescas introduces a new element into his idea of God.
 His predecessors contended that God's highest happiness, the divine essence, was God's own knowledge.
 Crescas rejects this as inadequate, and posits instead God's love, always intent upon communicating itself and doing good.
 He argues against Maimonides for the admissibility of divine attributes.
 From the human subjective point of view, attributes may appear to posit differences in God; but this does not mean that they do so in God objectively.
 In God, in the Absolutely Good, they merge as identical unity; predicates, especially of only logical or conceptual significance, are incompetent to cause real multiplicity or composition.

+The knowledge of God is thus in every moment of existence: this can give us knowing about all things happen in the World, i.e. Providence; this can be the virtue of the best and higher wise man who is knowing on will and thinking of God.
+Wisdom and knowledge of providence may be the quality of "right-man", that in the Torah is the figure of sage, prophet and Tzaddik.
+Hasdai Crescas gives a vision about the providence of God also with Torah:

+The sages of Israel teach that the "good" is from God, the King of Heaven and the Creator of the World He governs with providence, that is for the Avodah, the Temple of Jerusalem..."Sion" where Abraham, Yitzchak and Yakov find their eternal Brit with God.